thomastrinhh/COP1500-Integration/README.md

 For this project, we were to create one cohesive program throughout the semester that displays the skills we learned in COP 1500.
 I chose to create a simple command line program that mainly specializes in solving simple mathematical problems.
-The program also contains several guessing-based games that rely on the functions from the random module.
+The program also contains several guessing-based games that rely on the functions imported from the random module.

 ## Project Requirements